Donny-Hikari/FaceLock/README.md

 * Windows 10
 * WebCamera
 * Lots of images of you and others

 Put the training images to [data/train/me](./data/train/me) and [data/train/other](./data/train/other).
 Put the validation images to [data/valid/me](./data/valid/me) and [data/valid/other](./data/valid/other).
+Please notice that validating image should be different from training image.
+Validating serves as a simulation for real time input.
 In case you are puzzled about how much images will be enought, I am using about 160 images of myself and 290 images of others.

 ## Preparation